semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 ## Full and diff-aware scans

 Semgrep diff-aware scans can be set up in several different ways using Jenkins.
 This example sets up a Multibranch Pipeline using `when` conditions in the Jenkinsfile.
 The intent of the configuration is to run full scans on the default branch and diff-aware scans on PR branches.
-Using a Multibranch pipeline provides access to some useful variables for the configuration.
+Using a Multibranch pipeline provides access to useful variables for the configuration.

 ### Create the Jenkinsfile